I have bought and installed the Amahi package for Transmission just as I did with Subsonic. However, after just adding the website as described here

 Some of the info you have provided indicates something needs modified outside of the Transmission install.
 Have you checked out the wiki?

-#2 Updated by achmetinternet almost 9 years ago
+#2 Updated by achmetinternet about 9 years ago

 When I try to do step 1 in order to stop the transmission service as described in the wiki, I am told:

 It installed correctly because I can access it from a client in my network...and it uses "transmission" as User and PW.

 #7 Updated by achmetinternet almost 8 years ago